 Betances blows save, Yanks fall to Jays with Red Sox next

-The Yankees entered with a 1½-game lead over Oakland for the top AL wild card and a magic number of six to clinch a playoff spot.
-They lost two of three to Toronto and dropped to 7-10 in their past 17 games.
+The Yankees maintained a 1½-game lead over Oakland for the top AL wild card after the A’s lost to the Rays 5-4.
+New York has a magic number of six to clinch a playoff spot after dropping two of three to Toronto.
+The Yankees are 7-10 in their past 17 games.

-New York opens a three-game home series against major league-leading Boston on Tuesday afternoon.
-The Red Sox are assured of no worse than a wild card, lead the AL East by 11½ games and have a chance to clinch the division in the Bronx.
+New York opens a three-game home series against Boston on Tuesday afternoon.
+The Red Sox are assured of no worse than a wild card, lead the AL East by 11½ games and would clinch the division with one win in the Bronx.

 The Yankees hope Aaron Judge can help keep Boston’s bubbly corked.
-Manager Aaron Boone said the All-Star slugger could return to the lineup during the series.
-Judge hasn’t been cleared to hit against live pitching since breaking his right wrist July 26.
+Boone said the All-Star slugger could return to the lineup during the series.
+Judge hasn’t been cleared to hit against live pitching since breaking his right wrist July 26, though he’s been hitting off a high-velocity pitching machine and feels no discomfort while swinging.
 The Yankees are 26-22 since Judge was injured.

 Toronto closer Ken Giles struck out Gary Sanchez with a runner on to end his second save in two days.
 The hard-throwing right-hander has 10 saves since he was acquired from Houston and 22 overall this season.

 Lance Lynn covered five one-run innings with 80 pitches for New York, and David Robertson followed with two hitless innings for his longest outing of the season.
 That preserved a 2-1 lead from Andrew McCutchen’s leadoff homer and Didi Gregorius’ sacrifice fly in the first.